parallelworks/ocean-parcels/README.md

 sftp directly to the external IP address of the worker which can be looked up on the GCE console.

-Then untar the file and ensure the directory is named `.miniconda3`.

-Update the conda paths:

-Ensure that the platform knows where Conda is installed.
+Then untar the file to /var/lib/pworks/.miniconda3.
+Update the conda paths from /pw/.miniconda3 to /var/lib/pworks/.miniconda3 **Do not use /tmp/.miniconda3 to preload the Conda env files because /tmp is not persistent on cloud worker images.**